skylight-hq/skylight.digital/pages/career_pathways/user-researcher.md

 You have some awareness of the diversity of users of government services and the need to make government services useful, usable, and accessible for everyone.

 ##### Research methods
-You have some understanding of basic user research methods (e.g. user interviews, stakeholder interviews, journey mapping, card sorting, usability testing, competitive analysis, heuristic evaluations).
+You have some understanding of basic user research methods (e.g., user interviews, stakeholder interviews, journey mapping, card sorting, usability testing, competitive analysis, heuristic evaluations).

 ##### Society and technology
 You’re aware of the social and technological context for government services.
 You understand the importance of understanding users’ life and work for designing and delivering effective services.